Skip to main content

 How can I dispose of larger amounts of green waste?

 Green waste can also be dropped off at the Resource Recovery Centre at Research Road, Pooraka, for a fee.
 City of Salisbury residents who can produce identification by way of a driver's licence, household bill or rates notice will be charged a discounted fee.
-The Resource Recovery Centre also has loan trailers available for green waste disposal.
 For more information, please click on this link.

 What can & can't go in the garden and food organics wheelie bin?